FormulaCompiler.jl

 Core Model Evaluation

-• Validated: 2032+ test cases confirm zero-allocation performance
+• Validated: Test cases confirm zero-allocation performance

 Derivative Operations